peteroupc/peteroupc.github.io/sampling.md

 - In **Algorithm 5** (Akahira et al. 1992)[^4], `InDist` is Bernoulli, $\lambda$ is the expected value of `InDist`, and `OutDist` has an expected value of $f(\lambda)$.
 - In the [**Bernoulli factory problem**](https://peteroupc.github.io/bernoulli.html) (a problem of turning biased coins to biased coins), `InDist` is Bernoulli, $\lambda$ is the expected value of `InDist`, and `OutDist` is Bernoulli with an expected value of $f(\lambda)$.

-In all cases given above, each input value is independent of everything else.
+In all cases given earlier, each input value is independent of everything else.

 There are numerous other cases of interest that are not covered in the algorithms above.
 An example is the case of **Algorithm 5** except `InDist` is any discrete distribution, not just Bernoulli. [^5]  An interesting topic is to answer the following: In which cases (and for which functions $f$) can the problem be solved...